studentlemon/Learning-based-path-planner/README.md

 run:
       python main_nagivation_prediction.py

-Note that due to the business cooperation, the open-source code of path planning is rebuiled on Python.
+Note that due to the requirements for business cooperation, the open-source code of path planning is rebuiled on Python.
 Its running speed will be lower than the C++ version.
-Interested developers can write their own according to the open source code.
+Interested developers can write their own in C++ according to the open source code.

 Speed planning:
 In order to visually show the effect of vehicle speed planning, the related program is integrated in the Qt with C++.